algo-cancer/ImmunoTyper-SR/README.md

                         Path to write log --write_cache_path WRITE_CACHE_PATH
-                        Specific location and name of allele db sam mapping cache --no_coverage_estimation
+                        Specific location and name of allele db sam mapping cache --threads THREADS     Max number of threads to use --no_coverage_estimation
                         Disables empirical coverage
 ```